 If you’ve decided to quit or have set a quit date, well done!
 Now it’s time to prepare and increase your chances of quitting for good.

-- If you live with a smoker, chat to them about keeping the house smoke free, or at least keeping their smoking to one place.
+If you live with someone who smokes, chat to them about keeping the house smoke free, or at least keeping their smoking to one place.

 Quitting is a bit like learning to ride a bike.
 Most people don’t succeed on their first try.
 Some people relapse up to 30 times before quitting for good.

 Quitting takes time, so try to be patient and never give up giving up.Click here to set a quite date and build a plan!